HKT48: Members

 Team H's formation was announced at HKT48 theater on March 4, 2012.
 At the conference, it was also announced that 16 members were selected and 5 members remained as a trainee.
 On January 11, 2014, during their first exclusive concert tour in Ōita, a theater manager Rino Sashihara announced a new Team KIV and promotion of 17 members from the trainees.
 On March 30, 2016, the group announced that Team TII was formed and 10 trainees were promoted from 3rd generation and 2nd Generation draft members.

 On November 26, 2017, the group announced that all 10 trainees from 4th generation were promoted and assigned to the existing 3 teams, one to Team H, two to Team KIV, and seven to Team TII.

 On April 9, 2021, the group announced that 4 trainees from the 5th generation were promoted and assigned to two teams, two to Team H and two to Team KIV.

 On October 16, 2022, the group will end its current three-team system with Team TII ceased and start its two-team activities with Team H and Team KIV in February 2023.
 It is also announced a new captain for both Teams H and Team KIV respectively.

 Team H

-Team H is associated with the color Sulu Green, the current captain is Yuka Akiyoshi.
+Team H is associated with the color Sulu Green, the current captain is Toyonaga Aki.